oasisprotocol/old-docs/src/operators/incentives-proposal.md

   During this time, staked tokens are at risk of getting slashed for double-signing and do not accrue rewards during this time.

-* **Consensus Voting power**: The current voting power mechanism is stake- weighted.
+* **Consensus voting power**: The current voting power mechanism is stake-weighted.
+  This means that the consensus voting power of a validator is proportional to its stake.
+Note that in Tendermint, a validator's opportunities to propose a block in the round-robin block proposer order are also proportional to voting power.
 In this model, the network will require signatures by validators representing +2/3 of the total stake of the committee to sign a block.

 ### Delegation